Where to Donate Toys – Know the Best Places

-What Kind of Toys Are Acceptable for Donation
+What Kind of Toys Are Acceptable for Donation?

 Most places that accept donated toys usually accept all types as long as those toys are gently used or are in excellent condition.
 You can donate toys such as blocks, puzzles, board games, stuffed animals, toy cars, action figures, craft kits, sports kits, activity books, and many more playthings.
 However, most places don’t accept baby toys designed to go in the mouth of babies like pacifiers, teeters, etc. Many places don’t accept used stuffed animals due to hygienic reasons.
 So, when donating baby items or stuffed toys, first, call ahead to confirm whether they are acceptable or not.
 Even when you want to donate toys for Christmas to hospitals, make sure you are not donating used toys.
 Most hospitals, due to hygienic reasons, won’t accept them!

-What To Avoid While Donating Toys
+What to Avoid While Donating Toys?

 Most places that accept used toys welcome all kinds.
 However, there are few things that you should avoid while donating toys.
 These are:

-No organization or charity has the facility to repair or clean broken or soiled toys.
+No organisation or charity has the facility to repair or clean broken or soiled toys.
 So they will most probably toss them in the garbage.
 So donating soiled stuffed animals or broken toys is as good as not giving any

 Make sure when you donate second-hand toys, they are not wrapped and are completely visible.

 Donating toys with missing pieces is a strict no as it is unlikely any charity can find the missing piece.
-And without all the pieces, no child will enjoy playing with them…
+And without all the pieces, no child will enjoy playing with them.

 Many toy manufacturers recall certain toys for various reasons.
 Don’t give toys that you should have returned to the manufacturer.
 If your child shouldn’t play with a certain toy, so shouldn’t another child.